 Mood and Anxiety Disorders

-Mood and anxiety disorders measures how many people have been diagnosed with a mood or anxiety disorder in the last five years.
+Mood and anxiety disorders measures how many people (10+) have been diagnosed with a mood and/or anxiety disorder in the last five years.

 Why This Matters

-Mood and anxiety disorders is an indicator of mental health – a major component of Winnipeggers’ wellbeing.
-Mental health is defined as “a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community” (WHO 2011).
-Mood and anxiety disorders, and mental illness more broadly, have effects on many aspects of wellbeing, including:
+Mood and anxiety disorders is an indicator of mental health – a major component of Winnipeggers’ well-being.
+The World Health Organization defines mental health as “a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community” (2011).
+Mood and anxiety disorders, and mental illness more broadly, have effects on many aspects of well-being, including:

 (1) Employment: the unemployment rate of people with serious mental illnesses is in the range of 70% to 90% (CMHA 2013).